 Effective July 1, 2011, the rank of Professor of Teaching has been introduced into the teaching stream.
 This new rank reflects the commitment of the University to provide educational leadership, outstanding teaching, and curriculum development, and to recognize and reward it when it happens.
 The rank is new and while the criteria are in place there has been no experience in interpreting and applying those criteria.

 The timing of a faculty member’s regular reviews for tenure, promotion and reappointment will depend on their appointment and rank.
-For example, see the sample schedule for a tenure track Assistant Professor.
+For example, see the sample schedule for reappointment, tenure, and promotion (DOC).

 The following sets out the tenure clocks: